 British Columbia remains in the longest state of emergency the province has ever seen after a further extension on Tuesday.

-Premier John Horgan has extended the provincial state of emergency for the eighth time on July 7 after the previous extension period ran out.
+Premier John Horgan has extended the provincial state of emergency for the 12th time on September 1 after the previous extension period ran out.

 Minister of Public Safety Mike Farnworth initially declared a state of emergency on March 18 as a result of COVID-19, which was originally in effect for 14 days.

-Today’s announcement further extends the state of emergency until the end of day on July 21, 2020.
+Tuesday’s announcement further extends the state of emergency until the end of day on September 15, 2020.